-All undergraduate and graduate students who are applying for and receiving financial assistance.
+All undergraduate, graduate, and Law students who are applying for and\or receiving financial assistance.

 Definitions.

 Academic Progress: "Academic Progress" means the qualitative and pace of progression measures of a student's progress towards completing requirements for a degree.

 Academic Term: "Academic Term" means a period of student enrollment.
 The university academic calendar includes three (3) terms including fall, spring and summer semesters.